-RULE CHANGES: The following rules shall apply to American Bass Anglers, Inc. American Fishing Tour tournaments, with the following exceptions: (i) rules for special tournaments may differ from those contained herein and (ii) these rules may be changed by American Bass Anglers at any time upon notice by American Bass Anglers to its members, which notice may be published on the American Bass Anglers internet site at www.americanbassanglers.com.
+The following rules shall apply to all American Bass Anglers, Inc. American Fishing Tour tournaments during the 2015 season.
+These rules may be changed by American Bass Anglers (ABA) at any time upon notification to its members, which will be published on the ABA web site at www.americanbassanglers.com.
+Interpretation and enforcement of these rules will be left exclusively to the Tournament Director.

 3. PARTICIPANTS AND ELIGIBILITY: